 The Seattle Times Investigative Journalism Fund, an initiative with Seattle Foundation, is collaborating with community funders and personal champions of the free press to ensure the future of local investigative journalism and protect and expand the ambitious, rigorously reported work that has a direct impact on our community.

 Our goal is to build one of the largest local investigative teams in the nation to increase our ability to engage the public, call for accountability, and explore solutions to make a difference for the people of our region.
 Join us in supporting this important work.

 Investigative reporting is the most essential journalism a news staff can do – and the most expensive.
 Support the Investigative Journalism Fund and protect the future of investigative journalism that has a direct impact on your local community.
-This first phase of funding will provide one editor, two investigative reporters and research resources.

 Donations to The Seattle Times Investigative Journalism Fund through Seattle Foundation are tax-deductible to the extent provided by law.
 No goods or services are received in exchange for donations.

 Seattle Times investigative journalism changes lives and public policy and has resulted in action at the highest levels of government.
 We have an established track record of digging deep to tackle urgent community issues head-on, surface viable solutions and create change that has a direct impact on our community.
 Seattle Times investigations have saved local lives from dangerous painkillers, protected vulnerable seniors from abuse, made airplanes safer, exposed double-booked surgeries at a local hospital and expedited FDA changes to help prevent birth defects, to name a few.